A group of men standing in front of a pink background.

 Crypticrock.com – That is really great to hear.
 It’s obvious you’ve kept that relationship all this time.
 In bands sometimes members can’t keep their egos in check and it’s obvious you have found that chemistry.
 Now you are currently on tour celebrating the 20th anniversary of the self-title debut.
 How is the tour going thus far?

-Kevin Martin –It’s going well, it’s been long.
+Kevin Martin – It’s going well, it’s been long.
 We started in January, we’ve had a couple of short 3 week breaks here and there, it’s been long.
 What we decided to do this year was go back to a lot of those venues that we started at in 1993.
 We’ve had some shows that had 300 people because the club held 300 people, and those have been a lot of fun.
 Then we’ve had some big ones with 5,000-20,000, venues like that, it’s been a real treat.
 It’s just we’re all a bit exhausted, I don’t think we realized embarking on this thing now in our 40’s, we thought it would have been a little bit easier than it is.
 Spirits are high.
 The morale, the crew, and team work is working better than it ever has.
-I think that just comes from knowing what we what, how we want it, and what we want to do on a nightly basis with our fans musically.
+I think that just comes from knowing what we want, how we want it, and what we want to do on a nightly basis with our fans musically.
 The response of the audience is definitely something that feeds us.

 original-cbox_quarter_page_3a timthumb.php

 Kevin Martin – Ranges from everything from Otis Redding, Led Zeppelin, The Who, to The Clash.
 I was a huge punk rock fan.
 Black Flag is one of my favorite bands of all time, Minor Threat too.
-I am a fan of a lot of the new alternative.
+I am a fan of a lot of the new alternatives.
 I am a huge Arcade Fire fan.
 Huge fan of Manchester Orchestra, International, Dead Confederate, and Alberta Cross.
 My influences and inspirations are all over the place.
 A lot of times when I am writing a song I will pull from 4 or 5 of them to just kind of see what I can do musically, to see what inspires me by those bands.
 I’m all over the map man, I really couldn’t tell you one band that I go to on a consistent basis as my all time favorite.

 Crypticrock.com – It’s very good to be dynamic in musical tastes because it leads to interesting music you make yourself.
 My last question for you is regarding films.
 Crypticrock.com is a rock/metal and horror news site so we like to focus on all genres.
 Are you a fan of horror films and if so what are some of your favorite horror films?